 Ideal Storage Containers For Powdered Sugar: Mylar bags, Polyethylene bags (Ziplock Bags), food-grade buckets, ball or canning jars, or purchased professionally packaged in sealed #10 cans.

-Table sugar is more useful in long-term storage, and it’s less expensive.
+Table sugar is more useful in long-term storage and less expensive.

-If you want to use powdered sugar, I suggest milling it from table sugar using a food processor or blender.
+I suggest milling it from table sugar using a food processor or blender if you want to use powdered sugar.